 Check if you want this fight before you even start it.

 Behemoths in Dauntless have two different powered-up states they can enter to improve their combat abilities.
 Knowing what each one means will help you be better prepared to fight them when you’re out in the world exploring various biomes.
 This guide explains the difference between Enraged and Aether-charged Bethemoths, so you know what to do when approaching one.

-Dauntless has a short tutorial that does a good job of quickly showing you the basics, but there are plenty of details that the game leaves to you to discover.
-One of those is the existence of Aether-charged Behemoths.
-You may have noticed the term in some item descriptions, but it’s never made clear exactly what it means.
+Dauntless has a short tutorial that quickly shows you the basics, but there are plenty of details that the game leaves to you to discover.
+One of those is the existence of Aether-charged Behemoths and the difference between them and Enraged Behemoths.
+You may have noticed the term in some item descriptions, but it’s never clarified exactly what it means.

 Just so we’re all on the same page, a Behemoth is any monster you fight in Dauntless, excluding minions like the ones that Boreus summons.
 Aether is the substance that Behemoths feed on, and it’s also what comes out of the vents that let you heal during hunts and powers your lantern abilities.